adamzuyang/atlassian-onboarding-task/README.md

 # Compass/Slack Onboarding Project \_\_\_\ ゜o゜)ノ\_\_\_

+As you know, this semester, we will be working on a Slack app for Atlassian Compass.
 Compass is a new Atlassian service that simplifies DevOps organization.
 Individuals are grouped into teams and each team is responsible for some number of components.
 Components are either the team's services, libraries, or applications.
+Metrics and scorecards can be set for a component to track system health and measures can be set in place to promote scale engineering best practices and tame software sprawl.
+You are encouraged to read more about compass [here](https://www.atlassian.com/software/compass).

-Slack apps are capable of listening to events, messages, and commands and are capable of posting material within a Slack workspace.
+As an overview, Slack apps are capable of listening to events, messages, and commands and are capable of posting material within a Slack workspace.
 For Slack app development, we will use Bolt.
 [Bolt](https://slack.dev/bolt) is the framework that lets you build JavaScript-based Slack apps.

-Think of Slack apps as browser extensions that, instead of communicating with a browser, communicate with Slack's servers which then updates Slack workspaces for you.
+For some context, think of Slack apps as browser extensions that, instead of communicating with a browser, communicate with Slack's servers which then updates Slack workspaces for you.
+(Slack apps are also hosted externally and do not run within your workspace.
+I.e., they are hosted on an external server and do not run locally on a user's computer.)
 This project will give you a simple introduction into creating Bolt apps and deploying them to a live server that can listen to requests from a workspace and respond with information from Compass.

-Note that Slack apps are hosted on an external server and do not run locally on a user's computer.

 If you'd like to read more about Bolt, you can go to the [Getting Started guide](https://api.slack.com/start/building/bolt) or the [Bolt documentation](https://slack.dev/bolt).
 Most of this project was compiled from the Getting Started guide, so performing this onboarding task alone will give you a decent introduction to Bolt and creating Slack apps.